Green River, Utah

-Green River is a city in Emery County, Utah.
+Green River is a city in Emery County, Utah, United States.
 The population was 847 at the 2020 census.

 History

-The city of Green River is located in ancestral Ute lands, in the home locale of the Seuvarits/Sheberetch band of Ute people.
+The city of Green River is located on ancestral Ute lands, in the home locale of the Seuvarits/Sheberetch band of Ute people.
 The Old Spanish Trail trade route passed across the Green River in the area of modern Green River from 1829 into the 1850s.

-John Wesley Powell embarked on the first of two voyages down the Green River in May 1869 and floated the river to its confluence with the Colorado and beyond.
+John Wesley Powell embarked on the first of two voyages down the Green River from Green River, Wyoming, more than 200 miles to the north of Green River, Utah, in May 1869 and floated the river to its confluence with the Colorado and beyond.
 Powell left a detailed account of the river and the surrounding landscape and prepared the first thorough maps of the river basin.
 Powell left his mark in other ways as well.
 He and his men named most of the canyons, geographic features, and rapids along the Green River during his two voyages in 1869 and 1871.
 Powell also paved the way for later generations of explorers and scientists interested in the unique geology of the basin of the Green River.

 The settlement of the Green River started as a river crossing for the U.S. mail.
 In 1876, Mr. Blake set up a ferry and way station on the east side of the river.
 It became a stopover for travelers with a ferry transporting people, supplies, and animals across the river.
+Today, the river is primarily used for recreational and education rafting, canoeing, and kayaking trips.
+The "Gates of Lodore" portion is most common for recreational trips, as it can be completed in 3-6 days.